 The concept of the EMV makes it possible to compensate for the lack of measures used in the field of social media and offers the possibility to measure the benefit of conversations between a company and its customers.
 The method consists in quantifying the volume of mentions, the durations of publications and the size of the spaces devoted to social media, and to compare them with the advertising pitches having the same characteristics.
 Some advertisers and advertising/communication agencies are trying to apply this monetary valuation method.
 And it works!

 Advertising agencies need to understand the social ROI practice to be able to shift to “earn media” campaigns, so that they can stop buying “Paid Media” for advertisers but rather sell them “Earned Media”, which is primordial in our era of hyper socialization and where what people are saying online about a brand is far more important than what the brand is saying trough ads or sponsored content.

 EMV can be easily monitored and sold when an advertising offers “influence marketing” services.
 Nowadays, it is possible for an agency to easily create their own network of social influencers that will promote a brand, a product or a service, in an organic way.
-Have a look at this tool to understand how advertising agencies can put in place this easily and at scale.

 Knowing how to bring “Earned Media” strategies closer to business figures is essential to its development and will enable advertising professionals to sell more campaigns, to stay in the game, and finally, to become the ideal partner of brands.